yashlohade21/chat-dapp/knowledge.md

 - tweetnacl-util: For encoding/decoding encrypted data
 - axios: For making HTTP requests to IPFS/Pinata API

-## Encryption Key Management
-- Store encryption keys in localStorage to persist across sessions
-- Generate new key only if none exists in localStorage
-- Use Web Crypto API's subtle.generateKey when available
-- Fall back to getRandomValues if subtle crypto fails
-- Final fallback to CryptoJS.random
-- Never store encryption keys on chain
-- Use same key for related encrypt/decrypt operations
-- Handle key generation failures gracefully with CryptoJS fallback

 ## Form Validation & Security
 - Validate all patient data on client side before encryption
 - Show HIPAA compliance warnings before submission